 - Email bulletin: A bimonthly digest of key new resources on governance, social development, conflict and humanitarian issues from the GSDRC and beyond.

-The GSDRC is supported by the UK Department for International Development (DFID), the Australian Government, and the European Commission’s Instrument contributing to Stability and Peace (IcSP).
-DFID, Australian Government (DFAT aid program) and IcSP staff can therefore send requests to the rapid response research helpdesk service at no cost.
+The GSDRC is supported by the UK Foreign, Commonwealth and Development Office (FCDO), the Australian Government, and the European Commission’s Instrument contributing to Stability and Peace (IcSP).
+FCDO, Australian Government (DFAT aid program) and IcSP staff can therefore send requests to the rapid response research helpdesk service at no cost.
 More in-depth literature reviews are also free to DFAT staff, subject to approval of requests by the DFAT coordinator.